 Any founder who’s currently fundraising can use our Pitch Deck Analyzer, a free tool that uses our data to score decks based on nine pieces of criteria to not only rank your pitch deck, but also to offer data-based, actionable feedback on how you can improve it.

-We’re also committing to give founders who are currently fundraising a list of potential investors who are actively investing right now.
-In the coming weeks, we will provide a list of top VCs that founders who are currently fundraising can reach out to and pitch and who are actively looking for deals.
+We’re also committing to giving founders who are currently fundraising a list of potential investors who currently active.
+In the coming weeks, we will provide a list of top VCs who are actively looking for deals.
+This will allow founders who are currently fundraising to reach out and pitch.

-Additionally, we want to help support startup innovators in healthcare and life sciences that are working to bring to market products or services related to the COVID-19 crisis and are currently fundraising.
+Additionally, there is a huge effort to bring to market new products or services directly related to fighting off the COVID-19 pandemic.
+We want to help support the startup innovators in healthcare and life sciences who are currently fundraising.
 If you are in this space, please email us at [email protected] and we will make DocSend available to you at no charge while you fundraise.

 But we won’t stop here.
-We will continue to work closely with founders who are currently fundraising and VCs who are actively changing their processes to find ways to provide as much value to both founders and investors as we can.
+We will continue to work closely with founders who are currently fundraising and VCs who are actively changing their processes.
+Our goal is to find ways to provide as much value to both founders and investors as we can.